ionic-team/capacitor/site/docs-md/guides/firebase-push-notifications.md

 This part is very similar to the Android section above, with a few key differences.

 First, go to the **Project Overview** page for your Firebase project.
-If you've been following this guide, you'll already have an Android application listed at the top of the page:
+If you've been following this guide, you'll already have an Android application listed at the top of the page.

-<<screenshot>>

 To add iOS to your Firebase project, click the **Add App** button and select the **iOS** platform.